isomerpages/moe-yishunpri/_about-us/School Rules.md

 2. You are reminded that the use of learning devices and school’s EdTech resources should solely be for the purpose of learning.

 ##### **Being a Responsible Digital Citizen**
-3. You should interact with others in a respectful and responsible way.
+1. You should interact with others in a respectful and responsible way.
 You should not post online remarks that are<br>- racially and/or religiously insensitive,<br>- vulgar and/or offensive, or<br>- hurtful to others.
-4. You should not use any devices to<br>- store, modify, create or share content (e.g. documents, presentations, pictures and videos) that is inappropriate (e.g. indecent, pornographic, defamatory, hurtful to self or others).<br>- make threats, cause harassment or embarrassment, impersonate or intimidate others.
+2. You should not use any devices to<br>- store, modify, create or share content (e.g. documents, presentations, pictures and videos) that is inappropriate (e.g. indecent, pornographic, defamatory, hurtful to self or others).<br>- make threats, cause harassment or embarrassment, impersonate or intimidate others.
-5. You should not use MOE/school-deployed ICT system accounts for any commercial activities (e.g. buying and selling of goods and services).
+3. You should not use MOE/school-deployed ICT system accounts for any commercial activities (e.g. buying and selling of goods and services).
-6. Non-compliance with the above will lead to disciplinary action in accordance with the school’s discipline policy.
+4. Non-compliance with the above will lead to disciplinary action in accordance with the school’s discipline policy.

+##### **Respecting Copyright**
+1. You are reminded to obtain explicit permission from the content owner(s) before downloading, copying or sharing any copyrighted materials (e.g. pictures, videos, music).
+2. You should not use, copy, edit or share digital files in an unauthorised or illegal manner.

+##### **Using Artificial Intelligence (AI)**
+1. You must ensure that you meet the minimum age requirement specified in each AI tool's age restrictions before using it.
+2. If the use of AI is permitted, you should acknowledge the use of AI in weighted assessments and homework as required.3
+3. You are to practice academic integrity and be responsible for your own learning when using AI.
+Understand that you are ultimately short-changing yourself if you pass off other’s work as your own.